vodquang96/django-anymail/README.rst

 Anymail: Multi-ESP transactional email for Django
 =================================================

+ **EARLY DEVELOPMENT**

+ This project is undergoing rapid development to get to a 1.0 release.
+ You should expect frequent, possibly-breaking changes until 1.0 alpha.

 ..
 This README is reused in multiple places:
     * Github: project page, exactly as it appears here
     * Docs: shared-intro section gets included in docs/index.rst